-21. Invitation templates: These are great for people who want to make an impression at their big event—especially for weddings!
+21. Invitation templates: Help people make an impression at their big event.
+They’re especially useful for weddings!

 22. Comic templates: Graphic novelists and comic artists will be fighting to get their hands on these!

-23. Printout origami: If you enjoy origami, you could create some printable templates for others to share in the fun.
+23. Printout origami: If you enjoy origami, create printable templates to help others join in the fun.

 24. 3D printer design files: Share your 3D printable files with your online community.

-25. Icon sets: Give people some unique icon sets for the website or landing page.
+25. Icon sets: Give people unique icon sets for their website or landing page.

-26. Animations: If you’re a whizz at doing animations, you could sell them to video creators and YouTubers.
+26. Animations: If you’re a whizz at animations, sell them to video creators and YouTubers.

 IT specialists are in high demand!
-Almost every business is dependent on IT services to keep them running.
+Almost every business is dependent on IT services to keep operations running smoothly.
 Here’s a list of digital product ideas for IT specialists.

-29. Apps: Once you’ve designed your mobile app, you can either add a pricing plan or have in-app purchases.
+29. Apps: Once you’ve designed your mobile app, you can either add a paid plan or in-app purchases.

-31. Website themes: Sell some premade themes, for WordPress for example, which customers can download and use straight away on their own website.
+31. Website themes: Sell premade themes that customers can download and use on their website.

-32. Browser plugins: Create software additions to customize the browsing experience.
+32. Browser plugins: Create software to let users customize the browsing experience.

 33. Hosting: Provide a web server where clients can store their files and data.

-34. Code snippets: Share a small region of reusable code for your customers to use on their own sites.
+34. Code snippets: Share reusable code for your customers to use on their sites.

-Whether you’re a business owner, an entrepreneur or a startup, you’re bound to have plenty of insider knowledge and tips!
-Share your business hacks and methods using these digital product ideas below.
+Business owners and entrepreneurs have plenty of useful knowledge and expertise!
+Share your business hacks and strategies using the digital product ideas below.

 36. Business podcast: Audio content is more popular than ever, and it’s easy to produce!
 All you need is a USB microphone, free editing software like Audacity, and a podcast hosting platform.

 37. Resume templates: Sell CV templates to help your customers get hired.

-38. Careers advice ebook: Write an ebook about your experience and insights when building a successful career.
+38. Careers advice ebook: Write an ebook to share your experiences and insights.

 40. Masterclasses: Share your specialized knowledge in an e-learning series.

 Calling all writers!
 You have two options for digital products: either sell your writing, or create digital products for other writers.
 Here are some of our top ideas.

-43. Deleted chapters, spin-offs, short stories and extra scenes: If your book is especially popular, you could share some extra snippets of the story for your readers to buy.
+43. Deleted chapters, spin-offs, short stories and extra scenes: Capitalize on the popularity of a book by publishing extra story snippets for your readers to buy.

-44. Self-publishing guides: More writers are interested in self-publishing, but may feel overwhelmed by having to do their own cover design, promotion, marketing and so on.
-If you’ve already been there, share what you learned.
+44. Self-publishing guides: Many writers are interested in self-publishing, but feel overwhelmed by all the steps needed for a successful launch.
+If you’ve already been through the process, share what you learned.

 45. Novel planning sheet: Many people have great ideas for books, but they aren’t sure how to map them out.
 Create a downloadable planning sheet to take out the guesswork.

-46. Private proofreading community: Set up a private Facebook group where writers can join, share their projects and give each other constructive feedback.
+47. Private proofreading community: Set up a private community where writers can share their projects and give each other constructive feedback.
 Critique Circle is a good example with both free and paid membership levels.

-Thanks to the Internet, artists can not only sell physical products such as prints and canvases, but they can also share and sell their art online, via social media, Google, Amazon, Etsy, and anywhere else they like.
-Here are some of our favorite ideas.
+Thanks to the Internet, artists can sell both physical products like prints and canvases, and digital products and downloads.
+Here are some of our favorite digital ideas.

 48. Painting video tutorials: Create a video series on how to paint.
 You could create different levels for different abilities.

-49. Drawing guides: Make a series of step-by-step PDF guides on how to draw.
-Your customers could have different themes to choose from, such as architecture, animals, or portraits.
+49. Drawing guides: Make a series of step-by-step PDF guides about drawing.
+Your customers could choose from different themes, such as architecture, animals, or portraits.